ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

 install and instantiate smart contracts from the `Local Fabric Ops` field.
 The Channel field shows all of the channels that are in our blockchain network.
-By default when we do `Start Fabric Runtime` in the next command, we\'ll join a channel called `mychannel`.
+By default when we do `Start Fabric Runtime` in the next command, we'll join a channel called `mychannel`.
 The Nodes field shows us all of the peers that are in our network.
-In the Organizations field, we\'ll see all the organizations that are in the network.
-You can have an organization with no peers (nodes - in this case), but you can\'t have a peer without an organization.
+In the Organizations field, we'll see all the organizations that are in the network.
+You can have an organization with no peers (nodes - in this case), but you can't have a peer without an organization.
 An organization can have many peers.
 The last pane, `Fabric Gateway`, allows you to connect to a Hyperledger Fabric instance by an identity.
 In our case, it will be the `Admin@org1.example.com` of our local Fabric network.
 In Part 2 of this lab, we will create an identity and submit transactions from this new identity.

-**6.** Hover your mouse over the `Local Fabric Ops` panel and we\'ll see three dots - `...` - and click on those dots.
-We\'ll be presented with two options. `Start Fabric Runtime` and `Teardown Fabric Runtime` are those two options.
+**6.** Hover your mouse over the `Local Fabric Ops` panel and we'll see three dots - `...` - and click on those dots.
+We'll be presented with two options. `Start Fabric Runtime` and `Teardown Fabric Runtime` are those two options.
 We will want to click on `Start Fabric Runtime` in this case.